rishabkr29/Euler-notation-to-Quaternion/README.md

 ## Euler Angles and Quaternion Conversion

-In robotics and computer graphics, both **Euler angles** and **Quaternions** are commonly used for rotation representations.
-Below is an overview of how these conversions are handled in the code:

 ### **Euler Angles to Quaternion**
 Euler angles are typically defined by **roll**, **pitch**, and **yaw** (rotation about the X, Y, and Z axes respectively).
 These angles are converted to a **Quaternion**, which is often preferred for its ability to avoid gimbal lock and provide smooth interpolations.